What are Shoe Insoles and Do You Need Them?

 Categories of Insoles

-Shoe insoles can be anything from the cheap insoles in your impulse-buy sneakers to high-quality orthotics that can run for as much as $200+ a pair.
+Shoe insoles can be anything from the cheap inserts in your impulse-buy sneakers to high-quality orthotic shoe inserts that can cost upwards of $200 a pair.

-Insoles are built using a wide variety of materials, lengths, and depths, and can even be designed for specific activities or foot pain conditions.
+They’re made from a wide variety of materials, lengths, and depths—and many are even tailored to specific activities or foot pain conditions.

 - Gel Insoles: The most inexpensive, widely available shoe insoles are gel insoles or inserts.
 In fact, you can buy many of them for affordable prices at local drugstores.
 Some gel insoles have the option to “stick” them into open-toed shoes, so they are an effective option to wear in dress shoes or sandals where larger insoles aren’t an option.